ForeverFancy/OSH-2019-Labs/README.md

 Bowen Zhang's Labs for USTC OS(H) 2019 Spring.

-- [Lab1](lab1/docs/lab1-1.md) : Figure out the boot process of Raspberry pi 3B+ and wrote a simple program to make the LED blink.
+- [Lab1](lab1/docs/lab1-1.md) : Figure out the boot process of Raspberry pi 3B+ and write a simple program to make the LED blink.

 - [Lab2](lab2/README.md) : Build a shell using LEX and YACC.